Skip to content

 inference = inference.append_simulations(theta, x)

-Next, we train the neural density estimator to learn the association between the simulated data (or data features) and the underlying parameters:
+Next, we train the neural network to learn the association between the simulated data and the underlying parameters:

 density_estimator = inference.train()